JensBender/loan-default-prediction/README.md

 <!-- TESTING -->
 ## 🕵 Testing
-Used `pytest` for unit and integration testing, and additionally `Selenium` for end-to-end (e2e) testing.
-Tests cover custom transformers, Pydantic schemas, the entire ML pipeline, partial pipelines (combining multiple transformers), the FastAPI backend, the backend-pipeline integration, the Gradio frontend, the frontend-backend integration, and the full e2e user journey.
+Used `pytest` for unit and integration testing, and additionally `Selenium` for end-to-end testing.
+Tests cover custom transformers, Pydantic schemas, the entire ML pipeline, partial pipelines (combining multiple transformers), the FastAPI backend, the backend-pipeline integration, the Gradio frontend, the frontend-backend integration, and the full end-to-end user journey.

+**Unit Tests**
+Unit tests focus on isolating and verifying the smallest pieces of the application.
+They are located in the `tests/unit/` directory and cover:
+- Custom Transformers: Each custom scikit-learn transformer has dedicated tests to ensure it behaves as expected.
+This includes testing for correct data transformation, handling of edge cases, and proper error raising.
+A base test class (`BaseTransformerTests`) is used to test for scikit-learn compatibility.
+- Backend & Frontend Helpers: Utility functions used in the FastAPI backend and Gradio frontend are tested in isolation.
+- Pydantic Schemas: The data validation models (`schemas.py`) for the API are tested to ensure they correctly validate input data, handle optional fields, and raise appropriate errors for invalid data.

+**Integration Tests**
+Integration tests verify that different parts of the application work together correctly.
+They are located in the `tests/integration/` directory and cover:
+- ML Pipelines: The data preprocessing and full model pipelines are tested to ensure that the sequence of transformers and the final model work together as a cohesive unit.
+This includes testing the complete data flow from raw input to model prediction.
+A base test class (`BasePipelineTests`) is used to test for scikit-learn compatibility.
+- FastAPI Backend: The `/predict` endpoint of the FastAPI application is tested to ensure it correctly handles single and batch predictions, validates incoming data, and returns responses in the expected format.
+It also tests for error handling and model behavior for different feature inputs.
+- Frontend-Backend Communication: The interaction between the Gradio frontend and the FastAPI backend is tested to ensure that the frontend sends requests and receives and parses responses correctly.

+**End-to-End (E2E) Tests**
+End-to-end tests simulate real user scenarios from start to finish.
+They are located in the `tests/e2e/` directory and use `Selenium` to automate a web browser and interact with the Gradio frontend.
+These tests cover:
+- User Interface Interaction: Simulates a user filling out the loan application form and submitting it.
+- Happy Paths: Tests the complete workflow with valid inputs (with and without optional fields) to ensure a prediction is successfully returned and displayed.
+- Error Handling: Tests scenarios where the user provides invalid input (e.g., out-of-range values, missing required fields) to ensure that the correct error messages are displayed in the UI.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>